New Digital Resources for Nonprofits & Individuals Looking for Grants & Scholarships

 By Crystal Miller

-The library has two new resources for grant seekers from Candid: GuideStar and Grants to Individuals.
+The library has two new resources for grant seekers from Candid: GuideStar and Grants to Individuals (note: Grants to Individuals was combined into Foundation Directory in 2024).

 You can find grants, fellowships, and scholarships for yourself or your student with Grants for Individuals.